linkedin/opticss/packages/opticss/README.md

 -----------------

 In the future, OptiCSS is likely to accept [`browserlist`](https://github.com/ai/browserslist) configuration so that it can make sense of how browser support affects resolutions and progressive enhancement.
-If you're creating a per-browser build right now, you should pre-process your css and remove any unsupported css features and optimize each browser independently.
+If you're creating a per-browser build right now, you should pre-process your CSS and remove any unsupported CSS features and optimize each browser independently.
 Keep in mind that this also implies that your templates will need to be rewritten differently for each browser.

 Code Splitting